SSWConsulting/SSW.Rules.Content/rules/scenarios-of-building-the-system/rule.md

 ---
 type: rule
-title: Scenarios of building the system
+title: Do you know the scenarions for building large .NET projects
 uri: scenarios-of-building-the-system
 authors:
   - title: Adam Cogan